 - Low Putts: Using each player lowest 10 total putts, average total putts are calculated; the player with the lowest average putts is the winner.

-Pass the Cleat: This is an annual, one round, inter-club completion played in alternating turns at the Laguna Seca golf club or at our course.
-A team best ball format is used.
+This is an annual, one round, inter-club competition played in alternating turns at the Laguna Seca golf club or at our course.

 Play Day Games

 Only holes one through five and holes fifteen through eighteen counts.
 Total the gross score on those holes and deduct half of the handicap for a final score.